We are all aware that we, as web developers, are responsible for making the web more accessible. But what does "accessibility" mean in development?

 This will look as follows:

 Note the image below shows a blurred vision of a website in a web browser!

-Obviously, we have Lighthouse, which nowadays has a whole accessibility tab build in.
+We have Lighthouse, which nowadays has a full accessibility tab built-in.

 Open Chrome dev tools and click on the Lighthouse tab.
 We can then check the accessibility checkbox.